 - Place strawberries into a small pot with water and simmer for 25-30 minutes until the fruit starts to break down and look syrupy.
 Stir frequently to make sure it doesn’t stick to the bottom of the pot.

 - Remove from heat.
 Using a potato masher, mash strawberries into smaller pieces until it’s as smooth (or lumpy) as you’d like.

 - Stir in lemon juice, maple syrup, and chia seeds.
-We recommend starting with 1 tbsp of maple syrup and tasting before adding more.
+We recommend starting with 1 tablespoon of maple syrup and tasting before adding more.

 - Optional: If you want to get rid of visible chia seeds and strawberry lumps, blend the mixture before placing into jars for storage.